Last Updated on

-Sometimes there’s no known reason for infertility.
+Sometimes, there’s no known reason for infertility.
 This is called unexplained infertility.
-It can be frustrating, but there are still treatment options you can try.
+It can be frustrating, but there are still usually treatment options you can try.
 Seeing a doctor that specializes in infertility can help you figure out what’s causing fertility problems and find the best treatments.

 Female Infertility Genetic Causes

-Many women are not able to conceive and deliver a healthy baby as a result of genetic factors.
-This is sometimes caused by an inherited chromosome abnormality.
+Many women are not able to conceive and deliver a healthy baby due to genetic factors.
+This is, sometimes, caused by an inherited chromosome abnormality.
 Other times it is due to a single-gene defect passed from parent to child.

 Female Infertility Risk Factors

-Our fertility specialists know that there are several female infertility factors for women, and our team encourages our patients to take preventative measures to reduce the risk.
+At the LIV Fertility Center, our fertility specialists in Mexico understand that there are several female infertility factors for women.
+As such, we encourage our patients to take preventative measures to reduce the risk.

-- Age: Fertility declines with age.
-Consequently, a woman in her late 30s is significantly less fertile than a woman in her early 20s.
+- Age: A woman’s fertility declines with age.
+It is no surprise that a woman in her late 30s is significantly less fertile than a woman in her early 20s.

-- Sexually transmitted diseases (STDs): STDs are more easily transferred to women and can lead to pelvic inflammatory disease (PID).
-Fertility complications of STDs include adhesions, blocked fallopian tubes, ectopic pregnancy, miscarriages, and uterine scarring.
+- Sexually transmitted diseases (STDs): STDs are more likely to be transmitted to women.
+Left untreated, they can lead to pelvic inflammatory disease (PID).
+Some of the most common fertility complications due to STDs include adhesions, ectopic pregnancy, blocked fallopian tubes, uterine scarring, and miscarriages.